ipython/ipython-website/notebook.rst

  The IPython Notebook
 ======================

-The IPython Notebook is a web-based interactive computational environment where you can combine code execution, text, mathematics, plots and rich media into a single document:
+The IPython Notebook is an interactive computational environment, in which you can combine code execution, rich text, mathematics, plots and rich media, and store the results in a persistent way.
+It aims to be an agile tool both for exploratory computation and data analysis, as well as reproducible research.

 .. image:: _static/sloangrant/9_home_fperez_prof_grants_1207-sloan-ipython_proposal_fig_ipython-notebook-specgram.png
     :width: 350px
-    :alt: The IPython notebook with embedded text, code, math and figures.
+    :alt: The IPython notebook with embedded rich text, code, math and figures.
     :target: _static/sloangrant/9_home_fperez_prof_grants_1207-sloan-ipython_proposal_fig_ipython-notebook-specgram.png

+The IPython Notebook combines together several pieces:

+* The IPython Notebook web application
+	The dynamic IPython Notebook is a web application which runs in a web browser.

+* IPython notebook documents, which provide a persistent record of the calculations and results

-These notebooks are normal files that can be shared with colleagues, converted to other formats such as HTML or PDF, etc.  You can share any publicly available notebook by using the `IPython Notebook Viewer
+ Notebook documents, or notebooks,	 are standard text files that can be stored in version control systems and shared with colleagues.
+The results that they contain can be easily output to other static formats, such as HTML, PDF, and slide shows.

+You may share any publicly
+available notebook by using the `IPython Notebook Viewer
-<http://nbviewer.ipython.org>`_ service which will render it as a static web
+<http://nbviewer.ipython.org>`_ service, which will render it as a static web
 page.
 This makes it easy to give your colleagues a document they can read immediately without having to install anything.